piux2/gnobounty7/README3.md

 // All all votes of a proposal, replace the proposal id with the one you are interested in.

-	select * from crosstab_proposal where proposal = '38'
+	select * from crosstab_proposal where proposal = '69'

-// You can be creative to join and link tables and heights

-#### Export validator tokena and shares information from postgreSQL

-the validator state is captured at the height 10562840 We will need this to merge the balance and staking information.

-// export validator as json
-COPY (
-  SELECT json_agg(row_to_json(validator)) :: text
-  FROM validator

-) to '/tmp/validator_10562840.json';

 ## For people who set up PostgreSQL first time.